SmarterApp/RDW_Documentation/deploy/Deprovisioning.AWS.md

 ### Clean up AWS resources

 The preceding steps clean up a lot of AWS resource but there are a few others.

+1. [ ] Delete the kops state store bucket using the console (because this bucket should be versioned).
+    * Sign into AWS and navigate to the S3 Management Console
+    * Select the `kops-rdw-opus-state-store` bucket, click **Delete Bucket** and follow directions to confirm.

 #### IAM Groups/Roles/Users